 Adjustment disorders are stress-related conditions.
-An adjustment disorder is a short-term condition that occurs when a person has great difficulty coping with, or adjusting to, a particular source of stress, such as a major life change, loss, or event.
+An adjustment disorder is a short-term condition that occurs when a person has great difficulty coping with or adjusting to, a particular source of stress, such as a major life change, loss, or event.
 The reaction is more severe than would normally be expected and can result in significant impairment in social, occupational, or academic functioning.
 An adjustment disorder/stress response syndrome is not the same as post-traumatic stress disorder (PTSD).
 Adjustment disorder/stress response syndrome is very common and can affect anyone, regardless of gender, age, race, or lifestyle.

 Adjustment Disorder Defined

-The presence of emotional or behavioral symptoms in response to an identifiable stressor in the essential feature of adjustment disorders.
+The presence of emotional or behavioral symptoms in response to an identifiable stressor is the essential feature of adjustment disorders.
 The stressor may be a single event, or there may be multiple stressors.
 Stressors may be recurrent or continuous.
 Adjustment disorders may be diagnosed following the death of a loved one when the intensity, quality, or persistence of grief reactions exceeds what normally might be expected when cultural, religious, or age-appropriate norms are taken into account.
-Some stressors may accompany specific development events (e.g., leaving a parental home, going to school).
+Some stressors may accompany specific development events (e.g., leaving the parental home, going to school).
 Symptoms must arise within three months of the onset of the stressor and last no longer than six months after the stressor has ended.
 Symptoms in children and adolescents tend to be more behavioral in nature, such as skipping school, fighting, or acting out.
 Adults, on the other hand, tend to experience more emotional symptoms, such as sadness and anxiety.

 Different Types of Adjustment Disorders

-There are six different sub-types of adjustment disorders listed in the Diagnostic and Statistical Manual of Mental Disorders-V.
+There are six different subtypes of adjustment disorders listed in the Diagnostic and Statistical Manual of Mental Disorders-V.